Search

 Commission fees for the US market (outside of the free trade allowance) and all fees applicable to the SG market are subject to prevailing GST.

-FX fees: In order to execute the order you may need to convert the SGD in your Trade account to USD, therefore a foreign exchange fee may apply.
+In order to execute the order you may need to convert the SGD in your Brokerage account to USD, therefore a foreign exchange fee may apply.
 You may view the indicative exchange rate in the app.
 You will see the exchange rate under your transaction history in the app once the conversion is done.

 The SEC levies a USD 8 fee for every USD 1,000,000 of principal sold, rounded to the nearest cent.